 Lines 2-7: The property address, legal description, and lot size are listed here.
 It’s always important to double-check the municipal address and lot size.
 The wrong address has been recorded on the house previously!

-Lines 7-19: This contract portion states what items automatically remain with the house.
+Lines 8-19: This section of the contract states which items automatically remain with the house.
 (This can be changed and is negotiable.)
-Items that should stay with the home are landscaping, air conditioning, built-in appliances, and Ring doorbells.
+Items that should stay with the home are landscaping, air conditioning, built-in appliances, whole-home generators, and Ring doorbells.
 Most people don’t realize that window treatments are all a part of the contract!
 This means the blinds, curtains, and hardware should all remain with the home.

 The other surprise item is that light fixtures and chandeliers remain in the house.
 Though some sellers will state that certain things do not stay, they must leave these items if they do not disclose this and add it to the contract.

-Lines 20-26 are where you can write any moveable items you want to remain in the house.
-The most common items listed here are appliances like the refrigerator, washer, and dryer.
+Lines 20-24 allow you to write any movable items you want to remain in the house.
+The most common items listed here are the refrigerator, washer, and dryer.
 It is vital to list all the items you would like to remain, even if the listing description states they are staying.
-Without it being written into the contract, any moveables can be removed before closing.
+Without it being written into the contract, any movable items can be removed before closing.
+While the verbiage before these lines states that appliances shall remain, we have seen many disputes, and we always recommend being specific.

 Section 4